mermaid-js/mermaid/docs/community/development.md

 The `test` script and others are in the top-level `package.json` file.

-All tests should run sucessfully without any errors or failures.
+All tests should run successfully without any errors or failures.
 (You might see _lint_ or _formatting_ warnings; those are ok during this step.)

 ## Contributing Code